oliviasl/Game-Of-Phones/README.md

 # Game Of Phones
- Online version of Game of Phones to make your Zoom icebreakers less awkward :)
+ Online version of Game of Phones to make your Zoom icebreakers less awkward :D

 http://gameofphones.herokuapp.com/